autodidact-academy/education-research/README.md

 **Please fork or star this project if you are interested in helping 🙂**

-I'm currently still collecting the data and writing the analysis code, but here are my initial findings:
+_I'm currently still collecting the data and developing the analytics code,<br>
+but here are my initial findings:_

 ## Socioeconomic Disparities
 When a degree is required—particularly a four-year, on-campus degree—low-income and marginalized students face higher financial and logistical hurdles.
 The policy of requiring degrees systematically excludes: